victor-ojong/Lendsqr-Backend-Engineer-Assessment/README.md

 Features:
 * A user can create an account
 * A user can transfer funds to another user’s account
-* A user can withdraw funds from their account.
+* A user can withdraw funds from their account
+* An Admin user can aprove loans and credit other users
-* A user with records in the Lendsqr Adjutor Karma blacklist is never onboarded (can not create an account with us)
+* A user with records in the Lendsqr Adjutor Karma blacklist is never onboarded.

 <div align="center">